marcorix/rails-cookbook/README.md

 ## STEP 5 - New Category's page & New Bookmark's page (forms)
 - Create a .form-new CSS class to style the form elements on both 'New' pages.

+# DAY 3 - IMAGE UPLOAD & API 🛠

+## STEP 1 - Cloudinary &  Active Storage
+- Follow the setup instruction provided in the Hosting & Image Upload lecture.
+- Create a new category uploading an image, then check if the image was attached correctly
+- Use the uploaded image as the category card background